 For parents of non-allergic children, the growing allergy concerns can lead to misconceptions or lapses in precautions.
 Throughout this week, we will break down some basic myths and facts, learn about classroom food best practices, and hear (from me!) what it was like to grow up with a severe food allergy.

-Note: All facts and statistics are from Food Allergy Research & Education.
+Note: Some facts and statistics are from Food Allergy Research & Education.
 Please visit their website for further information.
+Other information was found at Positive Health Wellness.
+Please visit their site for more information.

 There are an estimated 15 million people in the USA that have food allergies.
 This includes 1 in 13 children under the age of 18.
 That roughly translated to approximately two children per classroom with food allergies.